Is it truly possible to enjoy your overwhelm? Yes, if you learn how to be with it in the right way.

 Presence feels open to possibility

-From here, you can see a long way.
+From Presence, you can see a long way.
 Your horizon is expanded.
-This expansion energizes you and makes you curious: “I wonder what is behind that island over there…I wonder how far does the water stretch before it reaches the open sea…”
+This expansion energizes you and makes you curious: “I wonder what is behind that island over there…I wonder how far the water stretches, before it reaches the open sea…” Curiosity and wonder are footholds out of anxiety and depression.
+If you feel curious, you haven’t succumbed to hopelessness or powerlessness.

 Presence brings perspective